4. Retirement, oils

 more . . .

 Many years ago, I used to stop at Cibo’s cafe every Monday evening, and sit in the indoor room to read, and I found the view from there into the shop area was quite interesting.
-I heard that the Cibos cafes were recently sold to Gloria Jeans.
+I recently heard that the Cibos cafes have been sold to Gloria Jeans.

 more . . .